 The MS-GIST degree provides students with a common core of required knowledge, a strong foundation of technology skills, and the flexibility to apply those skills to a broad range of professional and academic fields.
 Many of the GIST graduates will continue to view themselves as members of traditional professions such as engineering, environmental science, or architecture, but many others will place themselves within the newly-emerging professions directly related to geospatial technologies.

-The minimum GRE scores for MS-GIST admission are 150 for Verbal Reasoning, 148 for Quantitative Reasoning, and 4.0 Analytical Writing.
+The MS-GIST committee does not apply a strict admission formula but considers the full range of information included in program applications.
+However, as a general guideline the minimum expected GRE scores for admission are 150 for Verbal Reasoning, 148 for Quantitative Reasoning, and 3.5 Analytical Writing.
 The MS-GIST program has two deadlines.
 To be considered for merit-based departmental aid, such as fellowships and GRAs applications must be submitted in full by January 15th.
 All other applications should be submitted by March 15th.
 Additional frequently asked questions and answers regarding master’s degree admissions can be found here.

 Information on the financial cost of the program is available from the Georgia Tech bursar’s office at http://www.bursar.gatech.edu/tuiandfee.php.
 Note that the MS-GIST has a separate listing from other Georgia Tech graduate programs.